-Raise awareness and prevent cardiovascular disease visually, interactive and fun for children and adults is the goal of Halle Heart Children' Museum, an installation that encourages through screens and digital kiosks to reach 'the heart' to teach and educate.
+Raise awareness and prevent cardiovascular diseases visually, interactive and fun for children and adults is the goal of Halle Heart Children' Museum, an installation that encourages reaching 'the heart' to teach and educate through screens and digital kiosks.

 Meridian Halle Heart Children Museum

-Located in the town of Tempe (Arizona – United States), Halle Heart Children' Museum is an innovative installation of 16.000 square meters specialized in practical and interactive cardiovascular learning that attracts 30.000 annual visitors, mainly children, to encourage heart-healthy habits (exercise, healthy eating, Etc.) in a playful way, visual and participatory.
+Located in the town of Tempe (Arizona – United States), Halle Heart Children’ Museum It is an innovative installation of 16.000 square meters specializing in hands-on, interactive cardiovascular learning that engages 30.000 annual visitors, mainly children, to encourage heart-healthy habits (exercise, healthy eating, etc.) in a playful way, visual and participatory.

-Until a few months ago, this museum belongs to the American Heart Association (Aha), it was only open for guided tours for schoolchildren and private groups that were accompanied on their tour by professional guides who explained the contents.
+Until a few months ago, this museum belonging to the American Heart Association (AHA), It was only open for guided tours for schoolchildren and private groups who were accompanied on their tour by professional guides who explained the contents..

 Meridian Halle Heart Children Museum

-At the end of October 2014, the AHA decided to open the doors of the museum to the general public (children and families, chiefly), although one of the problems they had was that they could not afford to have more professionals to guide the groups full-time.
+At the end of October 2014, The AHA decided to open the doors of the museum to the general public (children and families, mainly), Although one of the problems they had was that they could not afford to have more professionals to guide the groups full time..

-Its leaders looked for a way to launch a self-guided tour, that in addition to creating a dynamic and interactive experience that will generate interest in the exhibition, it will also be in line with the limited budget of this institution.
+Those in charge looked for a way to launch a self-guided tour, that in addition to creating a dynamic and interactive experience that would generate interest in the exhibition, It will also fit the limited budget of this institution.

 Meridian Halle Heart Children Museum